Create custom inference models¶

 You can assemble custom inference models in either of the following ways:

-Create a custom model without providing web server Scoring Code and a
+Create a custom model without providing the model requirements and

-start_server.shfile.
+start_server.shfile on the Assemble tab.
 This type of custom model must use a drop-in environment.
-Drop-in environments contain the web server Scoring Code and a
+Drop-in environments contain the requirements and

 start_server.shfile used by the model.
-They are provided by DataRobot in the Workshop.
+They are provided by DataRobot in the Custom Model Workshop.
 You can also create your own drop-in custom environment.

 Be sure to review the guidelines for assembling a custom model before proceeding.
 If any files overlap between the custom model and the environment folders, the model's files will take priority.